delusionbox/JSminiProjects/Diary/Readme.md

 -  ✅ Write diary entries
 -  ✅ View list of your diary entries
 -  ✅ Attach photos and videos
--  🟡 Edit and Delete
+-  ✅ Edit and Delete
+-  ✅ search
 -  ❌ tag and category
--  🟡 search
+-  ❌ Dark mode

 ## 📸 Screenshots